Edited by Britt Lynn

-There are plenty of points to consider when choosing an online learning tool for your child.
+There are plenty of points to consider when choosing the best learning programs for your child.
 How old are your kids?
 What are their academic strengths and weaknesses?
 How do they learn best?
 Then, of course, there are the worries all parents have: Is the website safe?
 How much will it cost?

 - The comprehensive curriculum designed in consultation with teachers and learning experts covers 10 levels of proficiency in reading, math, science, social studies and art.